plant-genomics/training/docs/modules/chloroplast_assembly.md

     ???
 "Click for answer"
         <br>
         One interpretation is that this represents the typical circular chloroplast structure: There is a long single-copy region (the node of around 78,000 bp), connected to the inverted repeat (a node of around 28,000 bp), connected to the short single-copy region (of around 11,000 bp).
 In the graph, each end loop is a single-copy region (either long or short) and the centre bar is the collapsed inverted repeat which should have about twice the sequencing depth.

+* <op>Optional further steps:</op>
+* Repeat the Flye assembly with different parameters, and/or a filtered read set.
+* Try an alternative assembly tool, such as Canu or Unicycler.

 ## Polish assembly